Transitioning from Grade 9

 Welcome to the Grad Program!

 This page is to help you understand some of the ins and outs and changes as you move from Grade 9 to Grade 10.
-At any time, if the information is confusing please feel free to reach out to your Grad Advisor.
-They are your sidekick through your Grad years!
+At any time, if the information is confusing please feel free to reach out to your Grad Advisor (GA).
+They are your sidekick through your grad years!

-There are lots of measures and people to support your student's learning journey:
+There are lots of resources and people to support your student's learning journey: